priyadas03/priyadas03/README.md

 ##                                           Hi there 👋
 ## 🦋🦋 I'M PRIYA DAS 🦋🦋
 ## 🌻🌹 WELCOME TO MY GITHUB ACCOUNT 🌻🌹
-##  A PASSIONATE DATA SCIENCE ENTHUSIAST
+##  A PASSIONATE SOFTWARE DEVELOPER ENTHUSIAST

-* 🔭 I’m currently working on C++,DSA,PYTHON,R,EXCEL(DASHBOARDS).......
+* 🔭 I’m currently working on C++,DSA,PYTHON.......
-* 🌱 I’m currently learning DATA STRUCTURE AND ALGORITHM ,MACHINE LEARNING....
+* 🌱 I’m currently learning DATA STRUCTURE AND ALGORITHM ....
 * 📫 How to reach me: https://www.linkedin.com/in/priya-das03/

 # **SPREADING MY KNOWLEDGE ALL OVER THE WORLD**